+A gossip group is a killer.
+There is nothing more fatal than small group gossip.
+It is the deadliest sin in group life.
 A couple of guys in our small group in California would wander out to the sidewalk after the meeting each week to smoke.
 They would just hang around in front of our house and talk.
 The other guys in the group were a little jealous of their fellowship and considered taking up the habit themselves.

 Someone from another group heard about our smoking members.
 Then, that person passed the news to a friend of theirs.
 The third person in the chain approached me at church one day: “I heard that you’ve got group members who smoke in front of your house every week.
 That must be embarrassing for a pastor.”